 For more information on our curbside pickup service, visit benlib.org/curbside or call (630) 766-4642.

-All items have been quarantined for at least 72 hours prior to being checked out to you.
-Please do not use liquid disinfects on library materials.
+All items have been quarantined for 7 days prior to being checked out to you.
+Please do not use liquid disinfectant on library materials.
 Time is the best disinfectant!
-If you prefer to quarantine your items once you get them home, health officials recommend a quarantine period of at least 72 hours.

 No. At this time, we are not accepting material donations.
 Please hold materials until an announcement is made that we are accepting donations.
 Thank you for your patience and understanding!